SpyCop/better-chat-app/README.md

 # better-chat-app
-Improving upon chat app JavaScript HTML
+Improving upon chat app using JavaScript and HTML